FOOTBALL in New Jersey

 New Jersey’s second big-time pro team—and first NFL team—was the Tornadoes.
 The Tornadoes were based in Orange, and were one of many independent semipro teams on the East Coast that turned a profit in the 1920s.
 In 1929, the owners of the Tornadoes accepted the NFL’s offer to replace the defunct Duluth Eskimos.
 They fielded a decent team led by player-coach Jack Depier and backs Carl Waite and Frank Kirkleski.
 They were a very good defensive team, but did not score many point, finishing with 3 wins, 5 losses and 4 ties.
 In 1930, the Tornadoes moved to Newark, where they went 1–10–1 in their second and final NFL campaign.
 The season was noteworthy in that several games in Newark were played at night, under the lights—a rarity in pro sports at the time.

-During the latter part of the 1930s, pro football gained a tenuous foothold as a minor-league sport.
+During the latter part of the 1930s, pro football gained a tenuous foothold in the East as a minor-league sport.
 One of these organizations, the American Professional Football Association, was centered in the NY-Metro area, with all but one of its teams within a day’s driving distance.
 In 1938, Tim Mara, owner of the NFL Giants, purchased a franchise and located it in Jersey City.
 He kept the name Giants and had his son, John, run the club.
-Bill Owen, brother of coach Steve Owen, performed the same duties for Jersey City.
+Bill Owen, brother of coach Steve Owen, performed coaching duties for Jersey City.
 Led by superstar Ken Strong—who had been temporarily blackballed by the NFL—the minor-league Giants won the Association title in 1938 and Strong was its scoring champion.
 In 1939, the Newark Tornadoes were purchased by George Halas of the Chicago Bears.
 He changed the team‘s name to Bears and stocked with talent that didn’t make the Chicago roster.
 Newark’s stars included Joe Zeller and Gene Ronzani, two veterans who probably could have starred for a number of NFL teams.
-They led the Bears to the 1939 championship.
+They led the Bears to the 1939 championship with a little help from Sid Luckman.
 Both the Giants and Bears used their Association clubs to incubate talent and park injured or aging players.
 Thus the New Jersey clubs became pro football’s first true farm teams.

 The APFA had teams in other New Jersey cities, including the Union City Reds, Paterson Panthers and Clifton Wessingtons.
 With a few exceptions, the players on these teams worked regular jobs during the week and pulled on the pads for games on Saturday, Sunday or the occasional weeknight game.
 The league also welcomed a handful of African-American stars who had been shunned by the NFL.
 George Burgin, a halfback, played briefly for the Torandoes.
 Ozzie Simmons, a huge college star at Iowa, went undrafted by the NFL and took his game to Paterson.
 The APFA’s top black player was Joe Lillard, who performed for both the Reds and Wessingtons in the late 1930s.
 Lillard was the “last” African-American star in the NFL, having been the best player on the woeful Chicago Cardinals.
 He was a magnificent all-around athlete who played pro basketball for the Savoy Big Five in Chicago and pro baseball for the Chicago American Giants.
 The Cards cut him loose as Depression-era rosters contracted, citing his lack of commitment to football as the primary reason.